jessePfammatter/apneaDetector/README.md

 1. Added summary plots for windows 2/3 on the right side of the plot
 2. Updated the starting position of the apneaDetector window to [0, 0] to prevent problems on smaller screens...
 Still problematic on really small screens.
-3. Changed the asthetic of the plots to all have white background.
+3. Changed the aesthetic of the plots to all have white background.
 4. Added a version indicator to the menu list.

 Known issues: